lisamurphy788/mytaxfreeshopping/README.md

 ![imageofaboutpage](readmeimages/aboutimage.PNG)</details>

  ### **How it works page**
- The how it works page includes information on what a customer needs to do in order to shop tax free.
+ The how it works page includes information on what a customer needs to do to shop tax free.
 There were some icons taken from fontawesome to display the actions.
  It also gives the benefits of using my tax free shopping to get a refund.
-Some background radial css color was used here.
+Some background radial CSS color was used here.

-### Top section of How it works
+#### Top section - How it works
 <details>
 <summary>How it works page</summary>

 ![imageofhowitworkstop](readmeimages/howitworkstoptext.PNG)</details>

-### Bottom Image and bottom section of how it works
+#### Bottom Image and bottom section - How it works

 <details>
 <summary>How it works page</summary>